 VETFAMSA is a coalition of mental health providers other

-members of the VA and Veteran Services Agencies, Active and Retired Military and
+health practitioners, educators, members of the VA and Veteran Services Agencies, Active and Retired Military and

-families, emergency services, and various other community members.
+their families, emergency services, and various other community members.
 We have

-support all men and women of the armed services, and their families and loved
+pledged to support all men and women of the armed services, and their families and loved

-the Hudson Valley.
+ones here in the Hudson Valley.
 We work to: